Skip to main content

 👉 To calculate the correct balance, you can multiply the number of full months from the date of employment to the end of the vacation year by 2.08.
 And if the employee has been employed for 15 days in the first month, multiply 0.07 by 15 to get the first month's earning.

-Example: If an employee starts on 01.09.2025, 4 months × 2.08 = 8.32 days will be earned up to December.
+Example: If an employee starts on 01.09.2025, 4 months × 2.08 = 8.32 days are earned up to December.

 Earning 2.08 days per month gives 24.96 days per year.
 Not 25 days